 Raúl Zurita, winner of the Chilean National Poetry Prize, is arguably the most powerful poetic voice in Latin America today.
 His compelling rhythms combine epic and lyric tones, public and intimate themes, grief and joy.
 Despite having been arrested and tortured under the Pinochet dictatorship, Zurita’s prevailing attitude in his Dantesque trilogy, Purgatoi (Purgatory), Anteparaíso (Anteparadise), and La Vida Nueva (The New Life), is a deep love for everything and everybody in the world.
 His work is part of a revolution in poetic language that began in the 1970s and sought to find new forms of expression, radically different from those of Pablo Neruda.
 The challenge was to confront the contemporary epoch, with its particular forms of violence, including violence done to language.

 His book, INRI (Marick Press, 2009, translated by William Rowe), is distinctive in that it does not speak out of individual sorrow—though this is not missing—but seeks, rather, a new space, out of which love might be asserted as prime human reality, a space which might give birth to a different type of society.
 Purgatory, translated by Anna Deeny, was published by The University of California Press.
-Song for the Disappeared Love, translated by Daniel Borzutzky, was released in 2010 by Action Books.
+Song for the Disappeared Love (2010) and The Country of Planks (2015), both translated by Daniel Borzutzky, are released by Action Books.
 Zurita’s other poetry collections include: El Paraíso Esta Vacío, Canto a Su Amor, Desaparecido, El Amor de Chile, Los Países muertos, In Memoriam, and Las Ciudades de Agua.
 He has just completed a book that includes “Inscriptions Facing the Sea,” a project to inscribe 22 phrases in the cliffs of the north coast of Chile that would only be read from the sea.

 Raul Zurita was born in Santiago, Chile, in 1950.
 He started out studying engineering before turning to poetry.
 His early work is a ferocious response to Augusto Pinochet’s 1973 military coup.
 Like many other Chileans, Zurita was arrested and tortured.
 When he was released, he helped to form the radical artistic group CADA; and he became renowned for his provocative and intensely physical public performances.
 He has written what are perhaps the most massively scaled poems ever created.
 He has done this with earth-moving equipment and with smoke-trailing aircraft.
 In the early 1980s, Zurita famously sky-wrote passages from his poem, “The New Life,” over New York and later—still during the reign of Pinochet—he bulldozed the phrase “Ni Pena Ni Miedo”(“Without Pain Or Fear”) into the Atacama Desert which, for its length, can only be seen from the sky.